- ORIP Home

 How to Apply

-The HEI program is only offered every other year.
-A Program Announcement for the HEI program is published in a June issue of the NIH Guide for Grants and Contracts (http://grants1.nih.gov/grants/guide/index.html) with a receipt date in September.
+The HEI program is only offered once every other year.
+A Program Announcement for the HEI program is published in the NIH Guide for Grants and Contracts (http://grants1.nih.gov/grants/guide/index.html) with a receipt date in September.
 This announcement includes information on the research objectives, eligibility criteria, application and review procedures, award criteria, and contact information.
 HEI applications are submitted to NIH electronically through Grants.gov using the SF 424 Research and Related forms.Detailed information is available in the most recent HEI program announcement.

-Because the HEI program interfaces with other NIH grant programs, potential applicants are strongly encouraged to contact the HEI program director before submitting a proposal.
+Because the HEI program interfaces with other NIH grant programs, potential applicants are strongly encouraged to contact the HEI program staff before submitting a proposal.

 Forms for Grantees